iRajatDas/iRajatDas/README.md

 # 👋 Hello!
-I'm Rajat
+I'm Rajot

 I'm a frontend developer and tech enthusiast.
 Currently, I work as a Software Engineer Experience at [Macmerise](https://www.macmerise.com), where I play a pivotal role in shaping the frontend UI/UX for our projects.
 I specialize in creating seamless and user-friendly interfaces using [Next.js](https://nextjs.org) and [React](https://react.dev).